online-ml/river/docs/releases/unreleased.md

 ## ensemble

 - Bug fixes in `SRPClassifier` and `SRPRegressor`.
+- All models which inherit from `EnsembleMixin` now need to be passed models as a variadic argument.

 ## optim

 - `optim.Adam` and `optim.RMSProp` now work with `utils.VectorDict`s as well as `numpy.ndarray`s.

+## selection

+- This new module replaces the `expert` module.
+- Implemented `GreedyExpertRegressor`.
+- Implemented `GreedyExpertClassifier`.

 ## stats